On Closed Finite Gap Curves in Spaceforms I: Asymptotic analysis of the monodromy

 We first prove part (ii) of the theorem.
 For $\lambda=\lambda_{k,0}=\tfrac{2\pi k}{T}$ we have $M_0(\lambda_{k,0}) = (-1)^k \one$ and therefore by equation~\eqref{thm:asymp:eq:E-fourier}

 The entries of the right-hand matrix are of the form

-with functions $g_{\mu\nu}\in L^2([0,T])$, and therefore sequences in $\ell^2(k)$ by Plancherel's Theorem (see e.g.~\cite[Proposition~3.2.7(1)]{grafakos}).
+with functions $g_{\mu\nu}\in L^2([0,T])$, and therefore sequences in $\ell^2(k)$ by Plancherel's theorem (see, e.g., \cite[Proposition~3.2.7(1)]{grafakos}).
 This implies part (ii) of the theorem.

-For real values of $\lambda$, part (i) of the theorem follows similarly by application of the Riemann-Lebesgue Lemma (see e.g.~\cite[Proposition~2.2.17]{grafakos}).
+For real values of $\lambda$, part (i) of the theorem follows similarly via the Riemann--Lebesgue lemma (see, e.g., \cite[Proposition~2.2.17]{grafakos}).
 But because $\lambda$ can be complex-valued, we need to apply a more refined argument.
 Let $\varepsilon>0$ be given.
 We choose $\delta > 0$ at first arbitrarily.
-Then by Equations~\eqref{thm:asymp:eq:E-fourier} and \eqref{thm:asymp:eq:F0-homo} we have
+Then by equations~\eqref{thm:asymp:eq:E-fourier} and~\eqref{thm:asymp:eq:F0-homo} we have

-For $s \in [0,\delta] \cup [T-\delta,T]$ we have $|F_0(T-2s,\lambda)| \leq |F_0(T,\lambda)| = |M_0(\lambda)|$, and for $s \in [\delta,T-\delta]$ we have by \eqref{thm:asymp:eq:F0-norm}
+For $s \in [0,\delta] \cup [T-\delta,T]$ we have $|F_0(T-2s,\lambda)| \leq |F_0(T,\lambda)| = |M_0(\lambda)|$, and for $s \in [\delta,T-\delta]$ we have by~\eqref{thm:asymp:eq:F0-norm}

 Therefore we obtain that